bedwards254/born-digital-bootcamp/docs/creatingBags.rst

 ---------------

 1. Ensure that the Digital Archives hard drive dock is powered on.
+2. Ensure that the Digital Archives hard drive is mounted inside BitCurator.
+If necessary, double-click the **New Volume** icon in the toolbar on the left-hand side of the screen.
+Once the Digital Archives hard drive is mounted, a **New Volume** icon will appear on the Desktop.
+3. Double-click the **New Volume** icon on the Desktop and navigate to the **Mackey_diskImages** folder.
+4. Create a new folder inside the **Mackey_diskImages** folder.
+Name the folder using your netID or name.
+5. Move into the folder created at step 4.

 **NOTE:** Before beginning the process of creating bags, each forensically packaged disk image (.E01) must be placed with any supplemental files inside a folder named using the MSSnumber_ID (e.g., 1297_01).
 There are two ways to create these folders:

 *Option 1*
 	a.
-Navigate to your disk image files on the Digital Archives hard drive dock.
+Create each folder one-by-one by right-clicking and selecting **New Folder**.
 	b.
-Create each folder one-by-one by right-clicking and selecting **New Folder**.
-	c.
 Name each folder using the MSSnumber_ID.

 *Option 2*
 	a.
-Type ``cmd`` into the Windows Search Box to open a terminal window.
+Launch a terminal window.
 	b.
-Type the following command into the terminal window in order to navigate to the **Mackey_diskImages** folder on the Digital Archives hard drive dock and hit **enter**:
+Navigate to the folder created at step 4 by typing the following command:

 ::

-	cd D:/DigitalArchives/diskImages/Mackey_diskImages
+	cd ../../media/bcadmin/digitalArchives/diskImages/Mackey_diskImages/[your new
+	folder]

 c.
 Type the following command to create all 20 folders at once and hit **enter**: